 - Add the egg whites and pickle juice to the flour and quickly whisk in.

-- Bake for 60-70 minutes on the bottom rack, until browned on the outside and very firm and puffy.
-They should sound hollow if you tap on them.
+- Bake for 60-70 minutes on the bottom rack, until browned on the outside and very firm and puffy — the buns should sound hollow if you tap on them.
 Cooking time may vary slightly depending on your oven, you can always crack one bun open to check before pulling them all out.

-- Remove from the oven an let them cool for 20 minutes or more before handling.
+- Remove from the oven and let the rolls cool for 20 minutes or more before handling.
 This is important because the rolls will finish cooking inside while they cool.
-IF you open them too soon they will be a little gooey in the middle.
+If you open them too soon, they will be a little gooey in the middle.

 Recipe Notes: